 Hewlett Packard Enterprise powers the Edinburgh International Data Facility with software, HPC and AI solutions.

 The resilience and yields of food crops worldwide could be improved by a new technique that monitors the growth of plant roots, scientists say.

 SRUC has teamed up with NVIDIA, the world’s leading AI company, to accelerate the use of artificial intelligence (AI) and machine learning (ML) in the agrifood sector.

 Chicken study reveals the genetic basis of resistance to bacteria that cause food poisoning in people.

-Submit your news articles or events and we will share these activities, developments and achievements to a wide audience through our website and social media channels.
+Submit your news articles, events, job vacancies and opportunities and we will share these with a wide audience through our website and social media channels.

 We hope you will be inspired by our introduction to who or what may be the next innovation or research breakthrough within Midlothian Science Zone.